 Is being a husband something like being a father?
 I asked in frustration.
 (In writing.
 In my secret journal.)

 There are times when I feel like my wife wants me to step in and fill her father’s shoes - buying her whatever she wants, and rocking her to sleep at night.
 I suppose if I’d had a good mother, I would expect my wife to fulfill aspects of a mother’s role, too…whatever that is…people only ever mention the masculine attachment to “Mother’s cooking.”
 I do want to be nurtured, which I guess is a mother’s role until a wife steps in…and a wife wants to be protected and provided for, which was her dad’s role until I stepped in.

 A couple of years later, with a new little one in my arms, I mused that between marriage and parenting, parenting might actually be the easy part.
 Love for a child comes naturally, after all.
 It’s impossibly tenacious, braggy and blind.
 Luke 17:33 says, “Whoever releases his life will find it.”
 Annie Dillard and others have said the same; you’ll feel like holding something back for later, they’ve warned warmly, but don’t do it.
 Pour all you have onto the page today, and trust that tomorrow there will be more…

 And this is just how we love our kids.
 Never do we hold back an outburst of “I love you, bud!” or “Great job, sweetheart!”
 We never hold a grudge.
 We always kiss them goodnight, no matter how bad they’ve been.
 We clean up their messes, even though we’re exhausted.
 We cook their meals.
 We pay their way.
 And never do we worry that they might not pay us back for all our love.
-Instead we watch them like mama hens and papa bullfrogs, asking,
+Instead we watch them like mama hens and daddy bullfrogs, asking,

 What brings them joy?